-Since open source hardware roots of trusts are a new technology – OpenTitan being the first – it is important to transparently create confidence in their correctness.
-Due to its open availability, Cycuity was able to use the OpenTitan design to demonstrate the effectiveness of using security verification to show the trustworthiness of open source hardware.
-Collaborating with Professor Ryan Kastner and his lab at UC San Diego, we successfully applied Cycuity’s Radix technology to OpenTitan’s OTP controller, validating some challenging security requirements.
+Cycuity was able to use the OpenTitan design to demonstrate how security verification effectively demonstrates the trustworthiness of open source hardware.
+Collaborating with Professor Ryan Kastner and his lab at UC San Diego, Cycuity’s Radix technology was successfully applied to OpenTitan’s OTP controller, validating some challenging security requirements.

-OpenTitan’s rich suite of security features enables it to be a trustworthy root of trust for the systems that adopt it.
-Fundamentally, this means these secure features must be maximally correct.
+OpenTitan’s security features enable it to serve well as a root of trust for systems adopting it.
 Systematically specifying security requirements and then building a security verification plan for those requirements helps achieve the highest levels of assurance for a design.

 Example: Security Requirements for OpenTitan’s OTP Controller